coleifer/unqlite-python/README.md

     pip install unqlite

-For the older, slower `ctypes` version, try [unqlite-python 0.2.0](https://github.com/coleifer/unqlite-python/tree/0.2.0).

 ## Basic usage

-First you instantiate an `UnQLite` object, passing in either the path to the database file or the special string `':mem:'` for an in-memory database.

 Below is a sample interactive console session designed to show some of the basic features and functionality of the unqlite-python library.
 Also check out the [full API documentation](http://unqlite-python.readthedocs.org/en/latest/api.html).